 The twelve Information Privacy Principles (IPPs) form the basis of all decisions on privacy and the handling of personal information.
 Everyone who has access to the personal information TANZ eCampus collects and/or holds must understand and comply with these basic principles.

 There are sensible (and carefully defined) exceptions to almost every Principle.
-There may be no need to comply with the principles on use and disclosure if, for example, TANZ eCampus has stated clearly that the information will be disclosed, or the individual concerned authorises disclosure, or the information is already publicly available, or the information is only in statistical form, or the collection and/or disclosure of the information is required by a particular law.
+An exception to the principles on use and disclosure may be applied if, for example, TANZ eCampus has stated clearly that the information will be disclosed, or the individual concerned authorises disclosure, or the information is already publicly available, or the information is only in statistical form, or the collection and/or disclosure of the information is required by a particular law.

-Nevertheless, the starting point is to apply the principles in full and then decide on, justify, and record the reasons for not complying with any of them.
+Nevertheless, the starting point is to apply the principles in full and then decide on, justify, and record the reasons for applying one of the exceptions.

-TANZ eCampus management and administration (and in particular the Privacy Officer) are responsible for ensuring that all the principles are complied with or that there is good reason for not complying.
+TANZ eCampus management and administration (and in particular the Privacy Officer) are responsible for ensuring that all the principles are complied with (unless a specific exception under the Privacy Act applies).

-If in doubt about an issue involving the privacy of personal information about a student or staff member, consult the Privacy Officer.
+If in doubt about an issue involving the privacy of personal information about a learner or staff member, consult the Privacy Officer.

 All TANZ eCampus information, forms, systems, and processes which seek, record, or hold personal information must comply with the Information Privacy Principles, especially IPP 3.